 Food and Dining Customs

 Food and dining is a major aspect of business in Asia.
 It is the perfect way to test social etiquette in a more relaxed atmosphere.
 When dining out, most commonly on Asian cuisine, you will notice two sets of chopsticks.
-The chopsticks on the left are communal chopsticks, meant for serving.
-The chopsticks on the right hand side are for personal use, do not use these to grab from shared plates.
+The chopsticks on the right are communal chopsticks, meant for serving.
+The chopsticks on the left hand side are for personal use, do not use these to grab from shared plates.

 In addition, it is proper to serve your host before filling up your own plate.
 Make sure to use the correct chopsticks!